In-house vs. Contracted Management and/or Operations

 When operations are contracted out, it is the contractor’s responsibility to ensure that service is operating on the schedules defined by the transportation provider.
 The contractor also handles all personnel issues such as absent employees, vacation requests, disciplinary actions, and other issues.

-CATA assessed the additional work load that would be created by taking on the scheduling and personnel management, and determined that it was more important to have the internal control over the daily operations than to work with a third party contractor and simply play the role of overseer.
+CATA assessed the additional work load that would be created by taking on the scheduling and personnel management, and determined that it was more important to have the internal control over the daily operations than to work with a third-party contractor and simply play the role of overseer.
 Internal control of operations necessitated the hiring of qualified individuals that know and understand transportation.
 Recruiting such persons in smaller, non-urban areas can prove to be difficult.
-Taking advantage of training resources in the region, through PennDOT and various national organizations such as National RTAP, greatly aided in CATA’s ability to get new staff up to speed on public transportation.
+Taking advantage of training resources in the region, through the Pennsylvania Department of Transportation (PennDOT) and various national organizations such as National RTAP, greatly aided in CATA’s ability to get new staff up to speed on public transportation.

 Managing Bus Drivers